HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 	a) Open “PyScan.sln” with Visual Studio or other IDE of your choice.
 	b) Locate and right-click on PyScan project.
 	c) Click Add > Reference
-	d) In the Browse section, select Browse and add the following 4 DLLs from the AppScan folder:
+	d) In the Browse section, select Browse and add the following DLL from the AppScan folder:
 	- AppScanSDK.dll
-	- debug.dll
-	- utilities.dll
-	- AppScanVersionInfo.dll (this file is located in \Tools\Authentication Tester)

 2) Under project properties you can optionally define the build output location.
 By default it is the working folder.